 Little known facts about acid reflux causes.

 Excess weight puts extra pressure on your stomach and diaphragm, the large muscle that separates your chest and abdomen, forcing open the lower esophageal sphincter and allowing stomach acids to back up into your esophagus.
-Eating very large meals or meals high in fat may cause similar effects.
+Consuming enormous meals or dishes with high-fat content can induce the same results.

 Doctors aren’t certain of the exact relationship between asthma and heartburn.
-It may be that coughing and difficulty exhaling lead to pressure changes in your chest and abdomen, triggering regurgitation of stomach acid into your esophagus.
-Some asthma medications that widen (dilate) airways may also relax the lower esophageal sphincter and allow reflux.
+Coughing and breathing difficulty can cause a different pressure range in your chest and; abdomen, leading to stomach acid flowing back up into the esophagus.
+Some treatments for asthma may also relax the lower esophageal sphincter, making it more likely for acid reflux to occur.
 Or it’s possible that the acid reflux that causes heartburn may worsen asthma symptoms.
-For example, you may inhale small amounts of the digestive juices from your esophagus and pharynx, damaging lung airways.
+One possible outcome of the throat and esophagus liquids entering the lungs is that small amounts might be drawn in, resulting in damage to the airways, damaging lung airways.

-An open sore or scar near the valve (pylorus) in the stomach that controls the flow of food into the small intestine can keep this valve from working properly or can obstruct the release of food.
+Abnormalities in the pylorus, which is the valve regulating the entry of food into the small intestine, can lead to open sores or scars that can hinder its proper functioning and block food passage.
 Food doesn’t empty from your stomach as fast as it should, causing stomach acid to build up and back up into your esophagus.

-The most common time for acid reflux is during the day, after you eat.
+The most common time for acid reflux is during the day after you eat.
 Studies show reflux commonly occurs at these times as a result of LES relaxations caused by distention of the stomach with food.
-In addition to diabetes or an ulcer, abnormal nerve or muscle functions can delay emptying of your stomach, causing acid backup into the esophagus.
+Several illnesses such as diabetes or an ulcer can disrupt the normal functioning of a person’s nerves and muscles, resulting in their stomach taking longer to empty.
+This can lead to acid backing up into the esophagus.

 Diseases such as scleroderma that cause muscular tissue to thicken and swell can keep digestive muscles from relaxing and contracting as they should, allowing acid reflux.